About this article

 “It’s running, don’t touch it” is a hotbed of security incidents.
 Patches are not optional.

-With AI-driven development as the assumption, “engineer familiarity” drops as a selection criterion, replaced by “AI training data volume” and “command standardization.”
+With AI-driven development as the assumption, “engineer familiarity” drops as a criterion, replaced by “AI training data volume” and “command standardization.”

 | AI-era favorable | AI-era unfavorable |